timfilzinger/idp-software.com/README.md

 1. Create a folder in the appropriate section (e.g., `docs/vendors/your-vendor/`)
 2. Add an `index.md` file in that folder
 3. Optionally add a `.pages` file to customize the navigation order
+4. Add a `assets` folder if you want to add images or other files.

 For more details, see the [Contribution Guide](docs/contribution/index.md).